tsmx/secure-config/README.md

     let dbPass = conf.database.pass;
     //...
 }
-});
 ```
 ## Injecting the decryption key

-The key for decrypting the encrypted values is derived from an environment varibale named `CONFIG_ENCRYPTION_KEY`.
+The key for decrypting the encrypted values is derived from an environment variable named `CONFIG_ENCRYPTION_KEY`.
 You can set this variable
 whatever way is most suitable, e.g.
 - set/export in the command line or in your bash pofile
   ```